Use case 03

 What the exploration clarified

-• More coherent mobile flow: instead of treating community features as isolated surfaces, the exploration connected them into a product path that could support real use over time.
+Instead of treating community features as isolated surfaces, the exploration connected them into a product path that could support real use over time.
+Even without launch metrics, the screens did useful product work by making the idea concrete enough to discuss, critique, and build on.